PHOTOS part 1 CLICK HERE —>> https://goo.gl/photos/P51pEgM1AZsj2wAYA

 Then it was back to Rio Dulce for the last days of Ethan

-img_8961and Rhianna’s visit.
+and Rhianna’s visit.
 Unfortunately for Ethan and myself one of those days was spent suffering from the dreaded stomach bug.
 Their last days in Rio Dulce were spent catching up on their schoolwork and such, plus they enjoyed the pool daily and had another movie night.
 This movie night was aboard Peter’s boat.
 We all shared pizza, chicken and salad followed by the movie “Solo around the Americas” by Matt Rutherford.
 It was a great night.

 We were off to spend a few days in Antigua before Ethan and Rhianna flew back to Bermuda.
 Only problem being John was now ill with the dreaded stomach bug and he had it bad.
 So the three of us set off alone on Monday August 15th on the 8:00am bus for Antigua via Guatemala City.
 After the bus ride down the teens were dreading the return journey, but as it turned out it was easy peasy.

 We arrived in Antigua after 2 buses and 1 taxi ride to our hotel.
 We were staying in Uxlabil Galeria, which is an eco hotel.
 It was really an old, old, home that had been converted into a small 9-room hotel.
 Our room was on the top floor, had an open covered porch outside our door, which led to the roof.
 The view from the roof was amazing!
 Ahead we had the Volcan de Agua and around the other peaks.
-Our img_9008bathroom also looked out towards the volcano.
+Our bathroom also looked out towards the volcano.
 We were all very happy with the room.

 The three of us set off to stretch our legs and get aquatinted with Antigua.
 We found our hotel was ideally situated, just up from the Iglesias La Merced and not far from the Parque Central – the main square.
 Antigua is just delightful; its lanes are still original with the large cobblestones.
 The buildings too are untouched from when they were originally built.